 279B.040 Prohibition on accepting bid or proposal from contractor that advised or assisted contracting agency to develop specifications or solicitation documents; exceptions.
 [2012 c.53 §2; 2014 c.77 §2]

-Port Rule B.040 Bids or Proposals from Contractors that Advised or Assisted in Developing Specifications or Solicitation Documents
+Note: See Port of Portland Contracting Rule B.210, Bids or Proposals from Bidders or Proposers that Advised or Assisted in Developing Specifications or Other Solicitation Documents.